End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Method

-As illustrated in Fig.~\ref{fig:xet-v2x-architecture}~(c) and (e), the proposed multi-view multimodal fusion is implemented through two cascaded spatial cross-attention layers.
-The first layer performs multi-view fusion within the image modality, aligning and aggregating visual semantics from different viewpoints to construct an image-enhanced BEV representation.
+As illustrated in Fig.\ref{fig:xet-v2x-architecture}~(c) and (e), the proposed multiview multimodal fusion approach is implemented through two cascaded spatial cross-attention layers.
+The first layer performs multiview fusion within the image modality, aligning and aggregating visual semantics from different viewpoints to construct an image-enhanced BEV representation.
 The second layer subsequently fuses point cloud features under the guidance of the updated BEV queries, thereby enabling explicit cross-modal interaction and enforcing spatial consistency between image and LiDAR modalities.
-This progressive fusion process can be expressed as:
+This progressive fusion process can be expressed as follows:

-where $Q^{(2)}$ serves as the final multi-view multimodal BEV representation.
+where $Q^{(2)}$ serves as the final multiview multimodal BEV representation.

-Experimental results show that the \emph{image-first, point-cloud-second} fusion order consistently achieves slightly better performance across all datasets, while the reverse order remains competitive.
-This indicates that the proposed framework is robust to fusion order variations.
+The experimental results show that the image-first, point-cloud-second fusion order yields slightly improved performance across all the datasets, while the reverse order remains competitive.
+This finding indicates that the proposed framework is robust to fusion order variations.
 Accordingly, the image-first fusion strategy is adopted as the default configuration in this study.